-At first glance, selling your CD’s probably seems like a fruitless money-losing endeavor.
-For some unworldly reason, there are people on Amazon and EBay willingly selling CD’s for as low as $0.01 each.
-Note: I can’t fathom why this phenomenon exists – you could donate the CD’s and get far more than $0.01 each with a charitable tax deduction, without the hassle of shipping and having to pay for any packaging materials to ship.
+At first glance, selling your CDs probably seems like a fruitless money-losing endeavor.
+For some unworldly reason, there are people on Amazon and EBay willingly selling CDs for as low as $0.01 each.
+Note: I can’t fathom why this phenomenon exists – you could donate the CDs and get far more than $0.01 each with a charitable tax deduction, without the hassle of shipping and having to pay for any packaging materials to ship.
 You used to be able to, that is.
 Tax reform resulted in a doubling of the standard deduction, and the number of Americans claiming itemized deductions (including donations such as CDs) dropped to about 11%.
 I digress.

 However, even despite this market absurdity, I believe I’ve cracked the code on how to profitably sell off your CD collection, and do it in a relatively painless way.
 Here’s what I’ve discovered…

-Surprisingly, within my CD collection, I found 3 CD’s valued at over $50 – far more than I paid for them.
+Surprisingly, within my CD collection, I found 3 CDs valued at over $50 each – far more than I paid for them.
 Two of the 3 were imports and the third was a limited edition collector that is no longer in production.

 Find out the average price these items have sold for recently, then list it at the average price.